 Here’s my recipe for Southern Buttermilk Biscuits.
 I can’t wait to hear how you like them!

-- Cut shortening and very cold butter into dry ingredients of flour, salt and sugar.
+- Cut shortening and very cold butter into dry ingredients of flour and salt.

-- Slowly pour milks and water into your dry ingredients.
-Mix lightly.
+- Slowly pour milk into your dry ingredients.
+Mix gently.

-- Pour dough onto a lightly floured surface and gently pat into a round disc about ½ inch thick.
-Cut dough with a sharp metal or glass cutter.
+- Pour dough onto a lightly floured surface and gently pat into a round disc about 1/2 inch thick.
+Cut dough with a sharp metal or glass cutter and place in well-greased baking dish or skillet.
+Brush lightly with melted butter.

 - Place into hot oven and bake for 10-12 minutes.